editorconfig/editorconfig-core-lua/README.md

 Then copy the `editorconfig_core.so` binary module to somewhere in your `LUA_CPATH`.

+To be able to run the tests you may have to update the git submodule with `git submodule update --init`.

 ## Usage

 The `open` module function returns an iterator over the property set.
 Typical usage by plugins would be: